mateuadsuara/hof/hof.md

 ======================================

 Having the possibility to use functions as values in a programming language enables us to make [higher-order functions][hof].
 That's a fancy way of saying that **a function receives and/or returns functions**.
 Lambdas, Closures, Blocks and Methods are also fancy names to say: *functions* (That's an oversimplification but will be enough for this post).

-[hof]: http://en.wikipedia.org/wiki/Higher-order_function

 That may seem simple but has tremendous implications.
 We are going to explore some of them here.

-**Clarification note**:
-This is not a *how to do it* post.
-It only provides an introduction to some ways of using functions.
-You may already know some of them.
-Some ways may not be practical in some contexts.
-Other ways may be widely used already.
-You should decide if they are interesting enough to try them or not.
-The following examples are written in JavaScript, but they should be applicable to any programming language that can use any kind of functions as arguments and return values.
+[hof]: http://en.wikipedia.org/wiki/Higher-order_function

+To get better understanding of the mechanics, we are going to reimplement some [higher-order functions][hof] and that will give us an intuition of what may happen under the covers.

 Starting point
 --------------